kubestellar/kubestellar/docs/content/contribution-guidelines/document-management.md

 ## We look forward to seeing your contributions!

 ---
+>:warning:  The following material is from the legacy mkdocs site and may not apply to the Nextra site.
+It is subject to revision/deletion in the near future.
 ---

-## The following material is only included for reference re the legacy mkdocs version of the site and will be deleted in a future revision..
-Use of mkdocs plugins will not reliably render on the Nextra site.
+>:info: Active javascript variables  will not reliably render on the Nextra site and have been replaced with mnemonic strings like `REPO_OWNER`
+---
 ### Legacy Websites

 We have two web sites, as follows.